 You are eligible to take medical leave and family leave to bond with a child if all of the following apply:

-- You have a serious health condition related to your pregnancy (medical leave)
+- You have a serious health condition related to pregnancy, prenatal or postnatal care, or recovery from childbirth (medical leave)

-- You have given birth, or are expecting to give birth soon (family leave)
+- You have given birth, or are expecting to give birth (family leave)

 - You work in Massachusetts for a Massachusetts business or state agency and your employer is participating in the program